Evertras/bubble-table/README.md

 Pagination can be set with a given page size, which automatically generates a simple footer to show the current page and total pages.

+Columns can be sorted in either ascending or descending order.
+Multiple columns can be specified in a row.
+If multiple columns are specified, first the table is sorted by the first specified column, then each group within that column is sorted in smaller and smaller groups.
+[See the sorting example](examples/sorting/main.go) for more information.

+If a feature is confusing to use or could use a better example, please feel free to open an issue.

 ## Defining table data

 A table is defined by a list of `Column` values that define the columns in the